Knitting for Olive

 www.knittingforolive.dk - support@knittingforolive.dk

-Line Top is knitted back and forth across in one piece.
+The Line Top is knitted back and forth across in one piece.
 The work starts just before the right armhole and

 the stitches are cast on with a provisional cast-on.
 Then the right armhole, front piece, left

-armhole and back piece are knitted in sequence.
-Armholes, shoulder straps and neckline are shaped with increases and decreases,
+armhole, and back piece are knitted in sequence.
+Armholes, shoulder straps, and neckline are shaped with increases and decreases,

 Finally, an I-cord edge is knitted along the shoulder straps and neckline for a neat finish.